-HighResClimNevada has been structured in netCDF files that contain 3D climate fields (time x latitude x longitude) covering longitudes from 3.85°W to 2.40°W and latitudes from 36.50°N to 37.50°N (see Fig. 1).
-These data are provided in the original Lambert grids for a period from January 1991 to December 2022.
-All files also provide a 2D mesh with the altitude (z) at sea
+HighResClimNevada has been structured in netCDF files that contain 3D climate fields (time x latitude x longitude) covering longitudes from 3.85°W to 2.40°W and latitudes from 36.50°N to 37.50°N (see Fig. 1) over a period from January 1991 to December 2022.
+All files also provide a 2D mesh with the altitude (z) at sea level expressed in meters above the mean sea level.
+The database is divided into (1) primary climate variables, (2) bioclimatic variables, (3) extreme ETCCDI climate indices, and (4) precipitation-hour extreme variables.

-195 2.4.4.
+2.4.4.
 Primary climate variables

-- Near-surface temperature (ta, °C): temperature plays a crucial role in ecosystem functions being variables commonly used to describe the climate in a region.
+- Near-surface temperature (ta, °C): temperature plays a crucial role in ecosystem functions, being variables commonly used to describe the climate in a region.
 Near surface (2 m) temperature was obtained from raw simulation outputs with a 10-minute temporal resolution.
-Then, hourly (ta) and daily mean of the maximum (tasmax), mean (tasmean), and minimum (tasmin) temperatures were calculated based on these values. - Precipitation (pr, kg m-2): the accumulated precipitation amounts were obtained from raw 10-minute WRF outputs.
-As for temperature, these values were then aggregated on hourly and daily scales to be part of the HighResClimNevada datasets. - Near-surface relative humidity (hur, %): changes in humidity over land also have important implications on ecosystems.
-3-hourly outputs of water vapor mixing ratio at 2 m (r, kg\kg-1), near surface temperature (ta, °C), and surface pressure (ps, hPa) provided by WRF were used to estimate hur using Equations 1, 2, and 3.
+Then, hourly (ta) and daily maximum (tasmax), mean (tasmean), and minimum (tasmin) temperatures were calculated based on these values. - Precipitation (pr, kg m-2): the accumulated precipitation amounts were obtained from raw 10-minute WRF.
+As for temperature, these values were then aggregated on hourly (mm/hour) and daily (mm/day) scales to be part of the HighResClimNevada datasets. - Near-surface relative humidity (hur, %): changes in humidity over land also have important implications on ecosystems.
+3-hourly outputs of water vapor mixing ratio at 2 m (r, kg kg-1), near surface temperature (ta, °C), and surface pressure (ps, hPa) provided by WRF were used to estimate hur using Equations 1, 2, and 3.

-$$e{s} = 6.11 \ 10^{\frac{7.5(\text{ta} - 273.15)}{(\text{ta} - 273.15) + 237.3}} \tag{1}$$
+$$e{s}=6.11 \ 10^{\frac{7.5(\text{ta}-273.15)}{(\text{ta}-273.15)+237.3}}$$ (1)